root-project/root/docbook/users-guide/GettingStarted.md

     command.
 Be warned: after finishing the execution of the script, ROOT will normally enter a new session.

--   -qprocess command line script files and exit.
+-   -q process command line script files and exit.

 For example if you would like to run a script `myMacro.C` in the background, redirect the output into a file `myMacro.log`, and exit